againerju/maad_highway/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *With this e-mail I agree that I will use the MAAD Highway dataset following the Creative Common Attribution-NonCommercial 4.0 International License.*

 We will promptly reply with a download link.
-Enter the download link into `/scripts/download_dataset.sh` and the run commands
+Download the .zip file and copy it in the `datasets`directory.
+Unzip using

 ```
-chmod +x download_dataset.sh
+cd datasets
-./download_dataset.sh
+unzip corl21_maad_v_1_0.zip
 ```

 ##### License